YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Is a wedge pillow or recliner better than a travel pillow?

-A wedge pillow or recliner can be better for some patients because it supports the upper body instead of squeezing the neck.
-The best setup is the one that keeps the recipient area free from pressure and lets the patient sleep without repeated adjustments.
+A wedge pillow or recliner can be better for some people because it supports the upper body instead of squeezing the neck.
+The best setup is the one that keeps the recipient area free from pressure and lets you sleep without repeated adjustments.

 A travel pillow is small and easy for hotel use.
 It can stop turning.
 But if it is too firm, too high, or shaped badly for your donor area, it can create pressure in the wrong place.
 A wedge may distribute support more gently.